leodollinger/Stocks-REST-API/README.md

 ```
 `stock_symbol (str):` company stock code.
 E.g.: "aapl" or "AAPL".

 Returns a Json with stock data for the given symbol.
 There are two possible process with the get endpoint.
-If it is the first time searching for the stock, the application will search for it on the polygon API and perform a data scraping from the Marketwatch financial website and will then insert it on the database.
+If it is the first time searching for the stock, the application will search for it on the polygon API for the date 2024-08-09 and perform a data scraping from the Marketwatch financial website and will then insert it on the database.
 If it is already on the database, the application gets the data from it.

 Return:
 ```json